SCDerox/GoodMorning-Bot/README.md

 ---

 ### Add a member
-Currently you only can add members in your `members.json` file.
+Currently, you only can add members in your `members.json` file.
 I'm also working on a command for that.
-A example for a user-configuration can be found in `members.example.json`.
+An example for a user-configuration can be found in `members.example.json`.

 ---
 ### Plugins